-Coronary artery calcification (CAC) is a hallmark of atherosclerosis and is strongly linked to the overall burden of atherosclerotic plaques (96).
-The CAC score is a well validated metric used to assess atherosclerotic disease burden and guide primary ASCVD management decisions.
-Findings from the MESA (Multi-Ethnic Study for Atherosclerosis) study revealed that Lp(a) levels and CAC score were independently linked to ASCVD risk and may help guide primary prevention strategies.
-Participants with elevated Lp(a) and CAC score >100 experienced the highest risk (HR: 4.71; 95% CI: 3.01-7.40) compared to those with nonelevated Lp(a) and CAC score = 0, while individuals with elevated Lp(a) and CAC score = 0 exhibited a modestly increased risk (HR: 1.31; 95% CI: 0.73-2.35) (97).
-The above-mentioned Burzyńska et al. (76) study showed that for each 10 mg/dL (25 nmol/L) increase in Lp(a), the CAC score rises by 15.7 ± 0.57 (p=0.006).
-In patients with advanced stable coronary artery disease monitored via coronary computed tomography angiography (CCTA) at baseline and after 12 months, elevated Lp(a) levels (>70 mg/dL) were associated with accelerated progression of the necrotic core, including changes in total, calcific, noncalcific, and lowattenuation plaque (98).
+Coronary artery calcification (CAC) is a hallmark of atherosclerosis and is strongly linked to the overall burden of atherosclerotic plagues [96].
+The CAC score is a well-validated metric used to assess atherosclerotic disease burden and guide primary ASCVD management decisions.
+Findings from the MESA (Multi-Ethnic Study for Atherosclerosis) study revealed that Lp(a) levels and CAC score were independently associated with ASCVD risk and may help guide primary prevention strategies.
+Participants with elevated Lp(a) and a CAC score > 100 experienced the highest risk (HR = 4.71; 95% CI: 3.01-7.40) compared to those with non-elevated Lp(a) and a CAC score of 0, while individuals with elevated Lp(a) and a CAC score of 0 exhibited a modestly increased risk (HR = 1.31; 95% CI: 0.73-2.35) [97].
+The above-mentioned Burzyńska et al. [76] study showed that for each 10 mg/dl (25 nmol/l) increase in Lp(a), the CAC score rose by 15.7 $\pm 0.57$ (p = 0.006).
+In patients with advanced stable coronary artery disease monitored via coronary computed tomography angiography (CCTA) at baseline and after 12 months, elevated Lp(a) levels (> 70 mg/dl) were associated with accelerated progression of the necrotic core, including changes in total, calcific, noncalcific, and low-at-tenuation plaque [98].

-A meta-analysis including 40,073 individuals from 17 studies found that elevated Lp(a) levels were significantly associated with a higher prevalence of CAC (OR 1.31, 95% CI 1.06- 1.61, p=0.01).
-When analyzed as a continuous variable, higher Lp(a) levels positively correlated with CAC prevalence (OR 1.05, 95% CI 1.02-1.08, p=0.003).
-Additionally, elevated Lp(a) was linked to increased progression of CAC over time (OR 1.54, 95% CI 1.23-1.92, p=0.0002) (99).
+A meta-analysis including 40,073 individuals from 17 studies found that elevated Lp(a) levels were significantly associated with a higher prevalence of CAC (OR = 1.31, 95% Cl 1.06-1.61, p =0.01).
+When analyzed as a continuous variable, higher Lp(a) levels positively correlated with CAC prevalence (OR = 1.05, 95% Cl: 1.02-1.08, p =0.003).
+Additionally, elevated Lp(a) was associated with increased progression of CAC over time (OR = 1.54, 95% Cl: 1.23-1.92, p = 0.0002) [99].

 The relationship between inflammation, Lp(a), and the risk of aortic valve calcification (AVC) was analyzed in a subgroup of patients from the MESA study.
 The study included 6,676 participants and assessed baseline levels of Lp(a), hsCRP, and AVC using prior non-contrast cardiac computed tomography.
-Elevated Lp(a) levels were independently linked to AVC, and individuals with both high Lp(a) and elevated hsCRP (>2 mg/dL) had the highest risk for developing AVC (100).
-Lp(a) and its associated molecules-OxPL, autotaxin (ATX), and lysophosphatidic acid (LysoPA)-play critical roles in the development of ASCVD and AVS (101).
+Elevated Lp(a) levels were independently associated with AVC, and individuals with both high Lp(a) and elevated hsCRP (> 2 mg/dl) had the highest risk for developing AVC [100].
+Lp(a) and its associated molecules - OxPL, autotaxin (ATX), and lysophosphatidic acid (LysoPA) - play critical roles in the development of ASCVD and AVS [101].

-Measuring Lp(a) levels in patients with calcific aortic valve disease can help to predict substantially faster disease progression and the likelihood of requiring aortic valve replacement (AVR) (102,103).
-A recent cohort study involving 44,742 patients with Lp(a) level measured, from a Korean center from 2000 to 2020 with a mean follow-up of 6.8 years indicated that AVR due to severe degenerative aortic stenosis was significantly associated with higher levels of Lp(a) (>100 mg/dL) (adjusted HR: 2.05; 95% CI: 1.31-3.19; P = 0.002) (104).
-The authors present compelling evidence reinforcing the association between Lp(a) and advanced CAS, and the necessity for AVR (105).
+Measuring Lp(a) levels in patients with calcific aortic valve disease can help to predict substantially faster disease progression and the likelihood of requiring aortic valve replacement (AVR) [102, 103].
+A recent cohort study involving 44,742 patients from a Korean center with Lp(a) level measured from 2000 to 2020, with a mean follow-up of 6.8 years, indicated that AVR due to severe degenerative aortic stenosis was significantly associated with higher levels of Lp(a) (> 100 mg/dl) (adjusted HR = 2.05; 95% CI: 1.31-3.19; p = 0.002) [104].
+The authors present compelling evidence reinforcing the association between Lp(a) and advanced CAS, and the necessity for AVR [105].